+The lessons in Detroit Techno 101 teach students about the history of Techno and its birthplace Detroit, while developing a variety of skills from filmmaking like collaboration, organization, and storytelling.
+Documentary films are made by creating an exploration of history via primary source documents.
+We are teaching students how smartphones and inexpensive video tools can be used to document the stories of people who have personally witnessed past events of musical significance.
 Raised in underserved cities themselves, the developers of these programs have a passion and in-depth understanding of ways to make learning STEAM skills fun and compelling for urban youth.
-David Grandison Jr, is originally from Detroit, and he went on to attend Columbia University, Teachers College and Mark is from Harlem, and he went on to attain a degree from Princeton University.
-These ivy league educated multimedia producers hope to provide mentoring and educational experiences that challenge urban students not only to pursue higher education, and careers in the tech industry, but to become “lifelong learners”.
-Mark and his team currently have a variety of unique multimedia production courses, like “Mechanics of the Music Mash-up”, available via iTunes U. Our goal is to use film and music, the “A” in STEAM education, to provide educators with powerful and compelling project-based tools that empower, digitally savvy, urban youth to tell their own stories.
-Learn explore Detroit Techno 101 or view the Detroit Techno Timeline to learn more about the history of Detroit Techno.
+David Grandison Jr, the creator of these lessons is a producer on the film God Said Give ‘Em Drum Machines.
+His team provides mentoring and educational experiences that challenge urban students not only to pursue higher education, and careers in the tech industry but to become “lifelong learners”.
+Our goal is to use film and music, the “A” in STEAM education, to provide educators with powerful and compelling project-based tools that empower, digitally savvy, urban youth to tell their own stories.
+Explore the lessons in Detroit Techno 101 or view the Detroit Techno Timeline to learn more about the history of Detroit Techno.

 Teachers can check out the “Lesson Plans” in the filters below and if you are just interested in learning more explore any lesson or focus on the “Self-Guided Lessons” in the list below.